 Every cook needs easy, “real life” recipes that deliver tasty results again and again, with simple ingredients and minimal prep time.
 This easy, one pan Greek lemon chicken and potatoes recipe is one of those.
 Just a few staples from the pantry and fridge, 15 minutes of prep and an hour in the oven, and you have a main dish and side dish in one, with tons of amazing flavor.
-This dish relies on the classic Greek combination of lemon, garlic, oregano, and olive oil.
+This Greek chicken recipe relies on the classic Greek combination of lemon, garlic, oregano, and olive oil.
 As it cooks, it basically forms its own sauce that’s so yummy you’ll want to drink it straight!

 A couple of weeks ago, my husband and I were finishing up a LONG day of yard work, and we were both dead tired.
 I suggested ordering pizza for dinner, and he kind of gave me the side eye.
 Don’t get me wrong, because he is not especially demanding.
 He just travels a lot for work, and he eats a lot of restaurant food.
 He appreciates a home cooked meal when he can get one.
-Luckily, I remembered this super easy recipe, and soon we had a homemade dinner without a lot of fuss.
+Luckily, I remembered this super easy Greek chicken and potatoes recipe, and soon we had a homemade dinner without a lot of fuss.

 This recipe uses basic, inexpensive (actually very cheap) ingredients I usually have on hand.
 Drumsticks are one of my favorite cuts of chicken because they are so cheap and easy to work with.
 I usually get a huge pack of drumsticks from Costco for $8-$10, and it’s enough for four meals for a family of four!
 For this recipe I also used farm-fresh red potatoes, which I get delivered every week with my milk, but you can use any thin-skinned, red or gold potato.